alexdevero/alex-devero-blog/__drafts__/28-06-21--getting-started-with-typescript-built-in-utility-types-part-1.md

 ## Pick<Type, Keys>

 Let's say you want to use only some properties of an existing interface.
 One thing you can do is to create new interface, with only those properties.
-Another options is to use `Pick<Type, Keys>`.
+Another option is to use `Pick<Type, Keys>`.
 Pick type allows you to take existing type (`Type`) and pick only some specific keys (`Keys`) from it, while ignoring the rest.

 ```TypeScript
 // Create an interface